Program Summary - January 2021

 Be part of our community while living at Bundrowes House, your Victorian Manor House on the water’s edge of the Atlantic Ocean in County Donegal.
-Your 8-bedroom, traditional Victorian is fully stocked with its own art room and supplies, Wi-Fi, a full kitchen, bikes and many original features.
+Your 8-bedroom, period house is fully stocked with its own art room and supplies, Wi-Fi, a full kitchen, bikes and chill out areas.
 The home is just 20 minutes’ walk from the center of our town (Bundoran) where you will find friendly locals, great shops, pubs, live-music and cafes.

 While in residence at Bundrowes House, students will build their independence by managing the household (with the support of our leaders of course!) and being responsible for some supervised cooking, cleaning, doing their own laundry and many of the other domestic skills now known as ‘adulting’.